Mercury (element)

 Mercury occurs in deposits throughout the world mostly as cinnabar (mercuric sulfide).
 The red pigment vermilion is obtained by grinding natural cinnabar or synthetic mercuric sulfide.
+Exposure to mercury and mercury-containing organic compounds is toxic to the nervous system, immune system and kidneys of humans and other animals; mercury poisoning can result from exposure to water-soluble forms of mercury (such as mercuric chloride or methylmercury) either directly or through mechanisms of biomagnification.

-Mercury is used in thermometers, barometers, manometers, sphygmomanometers, float valves, mercury switches, mercury relays, fluorescent lamps and other devices, though concerns about the element's toxicity have led to mercury thermometers and sphygmomanometers being largely phased out in clinical environments in favor of alternatives such as alcohol- or galinstan-filled glass thermometers and thermistor- or infrared-based electronic instruments.
-Likewise, mechanical pressure gauges and electronic strain gauge sensors have replaced mercury sphygmomanometers.
-The mercury cell process (chlor-alkali) is used to produce chlorine and sodium or potassium hydroxide, but is phased out.

-Mercury, and mercury compounds, remain in use in scientific research applications and in amalgam for dental restoration in some locales, and in some food manufacturing operations.
-In food manufacturing, mercuric chloride is used in the starch extraction process during rice, corn, and wheat refining to inhibit starch degrading enzymes.
-It is also used in fluorescent lighting.
+Mercury is used in thermometers, barometers, manometers, sphygmomanometers, float valves, mercury switches, mercury relays, fluorescent lamps and other devices, although concerns about the element's toxicity have led to the phasing out of—or reduction in the amount of mercury used in—these instruments.
+It remains in use in scientific research applications and in amalgam for dental restoration in some locales.
+It is also still used in fluorescent lighting, although the quantity of mercury used is now smaller.
 Electricity passed through mercury vapor in a fluorescent lamp produces short-wave ultraviolet light, which then causes the phosphor in the tube to fluoresce, making visible light.

-Mercury poisoning can result from exposure to water-soluble forms of mercury (such as mercuric chloride or methylmercury), by inhalation of mercury vapor, or by ingesting any form of mercury.
-In serious form, it is also known as Minamata disease.
-Mercury poisoning is intensified with lead co-exposures.
-Concurrent mercury and lead exposures are considered one risk factor for autism.

 Properties

 Physical properties

 Mercury is a heavy, silvery-white metal that is liquid at room temperature.
 Compared to other metals, it is a poor conductor of heat, but a fair conductor of electricity.

-It has a freezing point of −38.83 °C and a boiling point of 356.73 °C, both the lowest of any stable metal, although preliminary experiments on copernicium and flerovium have indicated that they have even lower boiling points.
-This effect is due to lanthanide contraction and relativistic contraction reducing the radius of the outermost electrons, and thus weakening the metallic bonding in mercury.
+It has a melting point of −38.83 °C and a boiling point of 356.73 °C, both the lowest of any stable metal, although preliminary experiments on copernicium and flerovium have indicated that they have even lower boiling points.
+This effect is due to lanthanide contraction and relativistic contraction reducing the orbit radius of the outermost electrons, and thus weakening the metallic bonding in mercury.
 Upon freezing, the volume of mercury decreases by 3.59% and its density changes from 13.69 g/cm3 when liquid to 14.184 g/cm3 when solid.
 The coefficient of volume expansion is 181.59 × 10−6 at 0 °C, 181.71 × 10−6 at 20 °C and 182.50 × 10−6 at 100 °C (per °C).
-Solid mercury is malleable and ductile and can be cut with a knife.
+Solid mercury is malleable and ductile, and can be cut with a knife.